-All students attending Santa Clarita Community College District at any district site (including online access) and when representing COC in any off-campus activity, assume an obligation to conduct themselves in an acceptable manner compatible with the Student Conduct Code.
+All students attending Santa Clarita Community College District at any district site (including online access) and when representing CoC in any off-campus activity, assume an obligation to conduct themselves in an acceptable manner compatible with the Student Conduct Code.
 Further, the College of the Canyons Statement on Academic Integrity and Plagiarism describes the standards for and enforcement of academic integrity.
-See COC 2022-23 Catalog pg.
-354.
+See CoC 2021-22 Catalog pgs 348-351.